pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 # Executive summary{-}

 ## Stock{-}

-This assessment applies to Shortspine thornyhead (Sebastolobus alascanus) off of the west coast of the United States from the U.S.-Canada border to the U.S.-Mexico border using data through 2023.
-Shortspine thornyheads are modeled in this assessment as a single stock.
+This assessment applies to shortspine thornyhead (*Sebastolobus alascanus*) off of the west coast of the United States from the U.S.-Canada border to the U.S.-Mexico border using data through 2023.
+Shortspine Thornyheads are modeled in this assessment as a single stock.
 They have been reported as deep as 1,524 m, and this assessment applies to their full depth range although survey and fishery data are only available down to 1,280 m.

 ## Catches{-}
 Landings of shortspine are estimated to have risen to a peak of 4,815 mt in 1989, followed by a sharp decline during a period of trip limits and other management measures imposed in the 1990s.
 Since the institution of separate trip limits for shortspine and longspine thornyheads, the fishery had more moderate removals of between 1,000 and 2,000 mt per year from 1995 through 1998.
 Landings fell below 1,000 mt per year from 1999 through 2006, then rose to 1,531 in 2009 and have declined since that time.
 Recreational fishery landings of thornyheads were negligible, so only commercial landings were included in the model.

-Commercial landings are dominantly bottom trawl caught, and non-trawl landings include all other gear types, the majority of which is longline.
+Commercial landings are dominantly bottom trawl caught, and non-trawl landings include all other gear types, the majority of which is longline (Table \ref{tab:catches}; Figure \ref{fig:catch_hist}).
 For this assessment, trawl landings were divided into North (the waters off Washington and Oregon) and South (the waters off California) fleets, and non-trawl landings represent one, coastwide fleet.
 Discard rates (landings divided by total catch) for shortspine have been estimated as high as 43% per year, but are more frequently below 20%.
-Discard rates in the trawl fleets, available from the West Coast Groundfish Observer Program (WCGOP), declined from 2003–2011 and have since increased from 2012-present, when the catch shares system began.
+Discard rates in the trawl fleets, available from the \gls{wcgop}, declined from 2003–2011 and have since increased from 2012-present, when the catch shares system began (Figure \ref{fig:disc_rates_WCGOP}.

 \begingroup\fontsize{10}{12}\selectfont
 \begingroup\fontsize{10}{12}\selectfont